mstraughan86/Mercurys-Charge/post.md

 })
 ```

-These are the basic and simple parameters it takes.
 For more on the parameters, you can check the documentation [here](https://github.com/ggauravr/slack-terminalize).

 ## What Next?
 - Go define some cool commands for your team: have fun and increase productivity.
 - Fork the projects: [_slack-terminalize_]() and [its sample app]().
 Play around, contribute and help me improve it.
 - Write to me about how you're using Slack for productivity.
 I'm all ears to learn the creative applications of the power bestowed upon developers by Slack APIs